espressif/esp-at/docs/en/index_of_abbreviations.rst

       In normal transmission mode, users can send AT commands.
 For examples, users can send MCU data received by AT command port to the opposite end of transmission by :ref:`AT+CIPSEND <cmd-SEND>`; and the data received from the opposite end of transmission will also be returned to MCU through AT command port with additional prompt: `+IPD`.

-      During a normal transmission, if the connection breaks, ESP devices will give a prompt and will not attempt to reconnect.
+      During a normal transmission, if the connection breaks, {IDF_TARGET_NAME} will give a prompt and will not attempt to reconnect.

       More details are in :term:`Transmission Mode Shift Diagram`.